apache/zeppelin/docs/interpreter/elasticsearch.md

 ### Using the Elasticsearch Interpreter

-In a paragraph, use `%els` to select the Elasticsearch interpreter and then input all commands.
+In a paragraph, use `%elasticsearch` to select the Elasticsearch interpreter and then input all commands.

 #### get
 With the `get` command, you can find a document by id.